How To Hit Out Of The Bunker – What You Need To Know

 What equipment is best for the job?

-A solid set of irons is more than sufficient for handling all types of bunker shots.
+A solid set of wedges, such as the G425 or G430 from PING, is usually sufficient for handling all types of bunker shots.

 Conclusion

 But if you want more than just general tips for hitting out of the bunker, I have something for you.
-This will help you hit it “inside the leather” and get up and down around the green just about every time:
+This will help you develop the ideal golf body in six weeks and improve every aspect of your game including bunker play:

 Are you struggling with bunker shots?
 How good is your bunker game?
 Feel free to share your story and experiences in the comments below.